Reading: Appendix B. Qwen Code Compatibility

 constitution.md

-Similarly, /clarify is formalized: in the first volume this command was used as a requirements clarification step before planning, but it is not built into Qwen Code.
-In the second volume, create a project user command for the same scenario (for example, .qwen/commands/sdd/clarify.md), which is invoked as /sdd:clarify.
+The same approach is used for /clarify: in the first volume, this command was used as a requirements clarification step before planning, but it is not built into Qwen Code.
+In the second volume, for the same scenario, create a project custom command (for example, .qwen/commands/sdd/clarify.md), which is invoked as /sdd:clarify.
 Define the behavior and stop contract in the prompt so that the /clarify step from the first volume is reproduced without implicit assumptions.

 Project Scripts

-Checks that must be reproducible without a model should be formalized as regular scripts:
+Checks that must be reproducible without the model should be formalized as regular scripts:

 scripts/